Olesia Morhunets-Isaienko

-Olesia Morhunets-Isaienko (Олеся Моргунець-Ісаєнко; born November 17, 1984 in Kozelets, Chernihiv Oblast, Ukraine) is a Ukrainian film director, producer, editor, screenwriter, member of the Ukrainian Film Academy.
+Olesia Morhunets-Isaienko (Олеся Моргунець-Ісаєнко; born November 17, 1984, in Kozelets, Chernihiv Oblast, Ukraine) is a Ukrainian film director, producer, editor, screenwriter, member of the Ukrainian Film Academy.
 Wife of Andrii Isaienko.

 Biography

+Olesia Mogrunets-Isaenko was born on November 17, 1984, in the village of Kozelets, now the Kozelets community of Chernihiv district, Chernihiv region, Ukraine.

 She graduated of the Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University.

 She worked as a director and editing director in the company "Technomediia" (2006-2013).
 She taught editing in the studio of Taras Maliarevych (2011-2012) and in the children's studio "Red Dog" (2016-2017).
 In 2014, she received a presidential grant to create a script for the documentary film "Music of the Monocle" about the life and work of Danylo Demutskyi.
 She worked with the NGO "Open politics" (2016-2017).

-Since 2015 she is a member of the jury of the international literary competition "Koronatsiia Slova".
+Since 2015, she is a member of the jury of the international literary competition "Koronatsiia Slova".